 Rule 3: Parked Vehicles

-On a normal two-lane road, if you intend to pass parked vehicles or other obstacles on your right side of the highway, remember to give way to the vehicle approaching you before passing.
+On a normal two-lane road or no matter what road worthiness, if you intend to pass parked vehicles or other obstacles on your right side of the highway, remember to give way to the vehicle approaching you before passing.

 Sometimes, there are two vehicles are parking parallel (an illegal act) or some obstructions like potholes, mounds of garbage or road work hinder both road’s sides.
 In these cases, motorists moving forwards are often in a dilemma that they don’t know who will/should go first.
 And a wise solution is that you let the other go.